 - Consider

-for single delayed executions or if you want to control recursive invocation more granularly. - Use promises returned by
+$timeoutfor single delayed executions or if you want to control recursive invocation more granularly. - Use promises returned by

-to chain tasks if needed.
+$intervalto chain tasks if needed.

 Wrapping Up

-in AngularJS is straightforward but requires attention to cleanup and performance implications.
+Scheduling updates with $interval in AngularJS is straightforward but requires attention to cleanup and performance implications.
 By following these best practices, you ensure your app stays responsive, efficient, and maintainable.

-Keep your users engaged with real-time data that refreshes automatically — all thanks to the elegance of AngularJS’s $interval
+Keep your users engaged with real-time data that refreshes automatically — all thanks to the elegance of AngularJS’s $interval.